-L2 Occurrence by missing one of its required look-ups in games 1-5 (Table 3 shows his look-ups for games 1-3).
-Just as for CJ's subjects who never looked at the second- or third-round pie, in games 1-5 this subject could not have been making L2 guesses for the reason the theory assumes, and his compliance could not be expected to persist.
-Fortunately, 309 had a Eureka! moment after game 5, and from then on complied almost perfectly with L2's search requirements.
+For some subjects search is an important check on type inferences based on guesses.
+Baseline subject 309, whose 16 exact L2 guesses seem overwhelming evidence that his type is L2, violated L2 Occurrence by missing one of its required look-ups in each of games 1-5 (Table 3 shows his look-ups for games 1-3).
+Just as for CJ's subjects who never looked at the second- or third-round pie, in games 1-5 this subject could not have been making L2 guesses for the reason the theory assumes, and his compliance could not be expected to persist beyond sample.
+Fortunately, 309 had a Eureka! moment after game 5, and from then on complied almost perfectly with L2's search requirements as well as its guess requirements.32